 Glen Canyon Dam currently operates under the Modified Low Fluctuating Flow (MLFF) regime in conjunction with an adaptive management program outlined in the 1996 ROD for the 1995 EIS (Reclamation 1996).
-Dam releases are made according to the MLFF constraints and are presented in Table 1-1.
+Dam releases practiced under MLFF are presented in Table 1-1.